Cheesy (video game)

-Cheesy is a 1996 platform game developed by British studio CTA Developments and published by Ocean Software for the PlayStation.
-It was released in Europe in 1996 and Japan in July 1997, by Jaleco.
+Cheesy is a 1996 platform game developed by British studio CTA Developments and published by Ocean Software in Europe and by Jaleco in Japan for the PlayStation.
 The game follows an anthropomorphic mouse of the same name, who's captured by Doctor Chem, a mad scientist who wants to experiment on him, at Rock Castle.
-After being unintentionally freed by Ailen and a UFO, a rodent sets a goal of escaping the place.
+After being unintentionally freed from his cage by aliens and a UFO, the rodent sets out to escape.
 The game's goal is to collect ingredients for a teleportation spell to escape the castle, by navigating it, battling against monsters and all sorts of creatures that will come in his way.

 Initially, Cheesy was developed for the Atari Jaguar, as one of the system's upcoming titles.
 The project was moved to the PlayStation, due to several factors relating to the difficulty of developing on Atari's console and its failure both commercially and critically, along with a false advertisement of being a powerful 64-bit console.
-The game received negative reviews from critics, cited for its poor controls, graphics and inconsistent game design, but the music was praised.
+The game received negative reviews from critics, cited for its poor controls, graphics, and inconsistent game design, but the music was praised.

 Gameplay

 Gameplay of the first level in Cheesy, where a titular character must navigate through the shelves.

-In Cheesy the player controls the a mouse, who was captured and imprisoned by a mad scientist inside a dark castle.
-Until alien appear and try to attack him, with the main objective of the game being to escape from the castle by collecting ingredients for a special teleportation spell.
-While battling against aliens and all sorts of creatures that come in his way.
+In Cheesy the player controls a mouse, who was captured and imprisoned by a mad scientist inside a dark castle.
+The main objective of the game is to escape from the castle by collecting ingredients for a special teleportation spell while battling against aliens and all sorts of creatures in Cheesy's way.

 Throughout the game, the player may find power-ups in the level that can help him along the way.
-Chessy's head grants the player an extra life and heart for extra health.
-Mini-UFOs with the word "SAFE" will give checkpoints, where they will start a level from that point if they lose a life.
-While cheese pieces will give an extra continue if 100 of them are collected.

-Game's plot and events are presented through an animated FMV movie clips (cutscences).
+Cheesy's head grants the player an extra life and a heart grants extra health.
+Mini-UFOs with the word "SAFE" will give checkpoints, where the player will start a level from that point if they lose a life.
+Cheese pieces will give an extra continue if 100 of them are collected.
+The game's plot and events are presented through animated FMV cutscenes.
 They can be turned off in the options menu.